PrabakarNallamuthu/iOS-sample/README.md

 # Opening the Xcode Project

-As mentioned in the tutorials, the mimik Client Library cocoapods `EdgeCore` and `EdgeEngineDeveloper`, need to be made available to the application source code.
+As mentioned in the tutorials, the mimik Client Library cocoapods need to be made available to the application source code.
+We will do this with the help of CocoaPods dependency manager.

 We have setup these references in the `Podfile` file at the project level for you.